 If you have an unfinished attic, even better!
 EVERYTHING below this floor will be accessible from the attic space.
 We would be using this attic space to fish new wiring to all the lights, outlets and switches.

-The most difficult floors to do are ones that are sandwiched between two finished floors (think 2nd floor of a three family house).
-These floors have NO unfinished spaces above or below, so holes will be needed to fish wiring to all the lights, outlets and switches.
-Now you may be asking, well how big are these darn holes?
+The most difficult floors to do are ones that are sandwiched between two finished floors.
+(Think the 2nd floor of a three-family house.)
+These floors have NO unfinished spaces above or below them, so holes will be needed to fish wiring to all the lights, outlets, and switches.
+Now you may be asking, “Well, how big are these darn holes?”

 Great question!
-We are normally using a 1” drill bit, But as you may realize, older plaster and lat walls tend to fall apart a bit when drilled into.
-Sometimes the holes can become a bit bigger than 1”, maybe 1.5’s or so, usually no larger than that.
+We normally use a 1” drill bit.
+But as you may realize, older lath and plaster walls tend to fall apart a bit when drilled into.
+Sometimes, the holes can be a bit bigger than 1”.
+They might be 1.5” or so.
+But they’re usually not larger than that.

-The above picture shows the route we took from the switch box to the light.
-One hole on the wall (behind wall paper), one hole on the ceiling right above, then one more hole inline with the light.
-This allows us to fish the wiring from the switch box to the light.
+The above picture shows the route we took from the switch box to the light: one hole on the wall (behind the wallpaper), one hole on the ceiling right above it, and one more hole in line with the light.
+This route allows us to fish the wiring from the switch box to the light.

 You may notice the other hole we made near the switch box.
-This was due to the cellar below not extending far enough to fish up directly below the switch box.
-We had to come up in the bay next to it, then drill through one stud to get into the switch box location.
+This hole was due to the cellar below, which didn’t extend far enough to fish up directly below the switch box.
+We had to come up in the bay next to it, then drill through one stud to get into the location of the switch box.

 Additional Headaches fishing wiring

 There are a few more issues that can come along to spoil the day, even on first floors.
 If your home has a lot of chair rails, a horizontal piece of wood spanning the wall studs is often at the height of the chair rail.
 Sometimes, you can sneak the snake/wire around it.
 But more often than not, a hole or two are needed to drill through it.